Joonhwi Kim

 • Generalized Symmetries:

-• Exact one-form symmetry in dynamical gravity [4]
+• In dynamical gravity [4]

 • Double Copy / Color-Kinematics Duality: